rosetta-models/translate-demo/tests/src/test/resources/example-generation/inputs/mappers/example-12/example-12.md

 Example 11:
-Mapper merges two lists into a single complex type list
+Mapper merges two lists, b and e, into a list of type Z.